fresho-dev/mancha/README.md

 ```

 By default, the target root element is the `body` tag.
 So, any variables defined in the body's
-`:data` attribute are available to the main renderer and all subrenderers.
+`:data` attribute are available to the main renderer.

 In the example above, the variable `message` is only available to the `<p>` tag and all elements
 under that tag, if any.
 Since the variables are not accessible via the global object, you'll need